hantsy/quarkus-sandbox/docs/graphql.md

 }
 ```

- You can also apply the resolving rule on some *virtual* fields( here I mean those are not existed in the backend database and computed at runtime),  some examples :
+ You can also apply the resolving rule on some *virtual* fields( here I mean those are not existed in the backend database and evaluated at runtime),  there are some examples :

 ```java
 // calculate the comments count of a specified post